BeBOP-OBON/fram_protocol_collection/DNAextraction_FRAM.md

 ## DNA extraction

 The following protocol is the provided protocol from Qiagen for this kit.
-At some points some changes are added (**_marked in cursive and bold_**).
+At some points some changes are added (_marked in cursive_).
 They are just options we brought in to make the workflow easier or more efficient.

 ### Preparation

 1. Warm Solution PW1 prior to use at 55°C for 5-10 minutes.
 Use Solution PW1 while still warm.
 2. Check Solution PW3 and warm at 55°C for 5-10 minutes if necessary.
-Solution PW3 can be used while still warm. (**_because of the brown bottle you can't see whether PW3 is precipitated or not so it is better to warm both solution.
-Therefore it is best to use a water bath set on 55°C_**)
+Solution PW3 can be used while still warm. (_because of the brown bottle you can't see whether PW3 is precipitated or not so it is better to warm both solution.
+Therefore it is best to use a water bath set on 55°C_)
 3. Shake to mix solution PW4 before use.

 ### Extraction

-**_In our standard operating procedure we filter samples on Sterivex filters (0.2 μm) via a peristaltic pump.
-So instead of step 1-3 (see Qiagen protocol below) were are doing the procedure described in the protocol Sterivex filtration._**
+_In our standard operating procedure we filter samples on Sterivex filters (0.2 μm) via a peristaltic pump.
+So instead of step 1-3 (see Qiagen protocol below) were are doing the procedure described in the protocol [Sterivex filtration](https://github.com/BeBOP-OBON/fram_protocol_collection/blob/main/SterivexFiltration_FRAM.md)._

-**_After those steps you can go on with the standard protocol at step 4_**
+_After those steps you can go on with the standard protocol at step 4_

-Please specify the actions you took to extract the DNA from your samples and note what equipment was used to do so (e.g. incubation, vortexing, washing, elution, use of controls).
+**DNA extraction protocol by Qiagen:**

+1. Filter water samples using a filter funnel attached to a vacuum source.
+The volume of water filtered will depend on the microbial load and turbidity of the water sample.

+   **Note:** Please see Types of Water Samples in the Hints and Troubleshooting Guide.

+2. If using a reusable filter funnel, remove the upper portion of the apparatus.

+3. Using two sets of sterile forceps, pick up the white filter membrane at opposite edges and roll the filter into a cylinder with the top side facing inward.

+   **Note:** Do not tightly roll or fold the filter membrane.
+To see a video, please visit the DNeasy PowerWater® Kit product page on www.mobio.com.

+4. Insert the (_cut_) filter into the 5 ml **Bead Tube**.
+5. Add **1 ml of Solution PW1** to the Bead Tube. _(before adding PW1 it is good to rinse the used petri dish where the filter had been cutted in with the solution to remove cells from the petri dish.
+Add the solution PW1 with the remaining cells to the Bead Tube)_

+   **Note:** Solution **PW1 must be warmed** to dissolve precipitates prior to use.
+Solution PW1 should be used while still warm.
+For samples containing organisms that are difficult to lyse (fungi, algae) an additional heating step can be included.
+See Alternate Lysis Method in the Hints and Troubleshooting Guide.

+6. Secure the **Bead Tubes** horizontally to a MO BIO **Vortex** Adapter
+7.  **Vortex** at maximum speed for **5 minutes**. _(For some samples it may be good to increase the vortexing time to 10 minutes)_.
+Centrifuge the tubes **4000 x g for 1 minute** at room temperature.
+(This centrifugation step is optional if a centrifuge with a 15 ml tube rotor is not available, but will result in minor loss of supernatant).
+8. Transfer the supernatant to a **clean 2 ml Collection Tube** (provided).
+Draw up the supernatant using a 1 ml pipette tip by placing it down into the beads.

+   **Note:** Placing the pipette tip down into the beads is required.
+Pipette more than once to ensure removal of all supernatant.
+Any carryover of beads will not affect subsequent steps.
+Expect to recover between 600-650 l of supernatant depending on the type of filter membrane used.

+9. Centrifuge at **13,000 x g for 1 minute**.
+10. Avoiding the pellet, transfer the supernatant to a **clean 2 ml Collection Tube** (provided).
+11. Add **200 l of Solution IRS** (_before it was called solution PW2_) and vortex briefly to mix.
+Incubate at **4°C for 5 minutes**.
+12. Centrifuge the tubes at **13,000 x g for 1 minute**.
+13. Avoiding the pellet, transfer the supernatant to a **clean 2 ml Collection Tube** (provided).
+14. Add **650 l of Solution PW3** and vortex briefly to mix.

+   **Note:** Check Solution PW3 for precipitation prior to use.
+Warm if necessary. **Solution PW3** can be used while still **warm**.

+15. Load **650 l of supernatant onto a Spin Filter** and centrifuge at **13,000 x g for 1 minute**.
+Discard the flow through and repeat until all the supernatant has been loaded onto the Spin Filter.

+   **Note:** A total of two loads for each sample processed are required.

+16. Place the Spin Filter basket into a **clean 2 ml Collection Tube** (provided).
+17. Shake to **mix Solution PW4** before use.
+Add **650 l of Solution PW4** and centrifuge at **13,000 x g for 1 minute**. _(make sure that solution PW4 is mixed up quite well because it is a high concentrated salt solution!)_
+18. Discard the flow through and add **650 l of Ethanol** _(before it was called solution PW5)_ and centrifuge at **13,000 x g for 1 minute**.

 1. Step 1